OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:31

-Our ancestors ate the manna in the wilderness; as it is written: ‘He gave them bread from heaven to eat.’”
+Our forefathers ate manna in the desert; as it is written: ‘He provided them with bread from heaven to eat.’”

 ## John 6:32